auth0/wordpress/README.md

 Auth0 helps you to easily:

-- implement authentication with multiple identity providers, including social (e.g., Google, Facebook, Microsoft, LinkedIn, GitHub, Twitter, etc), or enterprise (e.g., Windows Azure AD, Google Apps, Active Directory, ADFS, SAML, etc.)
+- Implement authentication with multiple identity providers, including social (e.g., Google, Facebook, Microsoft, LinkedIn, GitHub, Twitter, etc), or enterprise (e.g., Windows Azure AD, Google Apps, Active Directory, ADFS, SAML, etc.)
-- log in users with username/password databases, passwordless, or multi-factor authentication
+- Login users with username/password databases, passwordless, or multi-factor authentication
-- link multiple user accounts together
+- Link multiple user accounts together
-- generate signed JSON Web Tokens to authorize your API calls and flow the user identity securely
+- Generate signed JSON Web Tokens to authorize your API calls and flow the user identity securely
-- access demographics and analytics detailing how, when, and where users are logging in
+- Access demographics and analytics detailing how, when, and where users are logging in
-- enrich user profiles from other data sources using customizable JavaScript rules
+- Enrich user profiles from other data sources using customizable JavaScript rules

 [Why Auth0?](https://auth0.com/why-auth0)